Jajabenit250/Free-Mentors/README.md

 ### Heroku

-The application API is not hosted on Heroku Yet:
+The application API is hosted on Heroku: https://free-mentors-benit.herokuapp.com/documentation/

 ### Github Pages